Eistime/EuroKilos/README.md

 # EuroKilos
-a simple app to manage an small collective funds
+a simple application to manage an small collective funds